givasile/effector/docs/docs/notebooks/real-examples/01_bike_sharing_dataset.md

     --- pdp --------------------------------------------------

-    [effector] global effects reproduce 71.3% of the model's variance; with subregions, 88.7%
+    [effector] global effects   (GAM)  -> 71.3% of the model's variance regional effects (CALM) -> 88.7%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 71.0% of the model's variance; with subregions, 88.8%
+    [effector] global effects   (GAM)  -> 71.0% of the model's variance regional effects (CALM) -> 88.8%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- rhale --------------------------------------------------

-    [effector] global effects reproduce 70.6% of the model's variance; with subregions, 88.4%
+    [effector] global effects   (GAM)  -> 70.6% of the model's variance regional effects (CALM) -> 88.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 75.0% of the model's variance; with subregions, 88.4%
+    [effector] global effects   (GAM)  -> 75.0% of the model's variance regional effects (CALM) -> 88.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()
+    /home/givasile/github/packages/effector/effector/report.py:596: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect. fig.tight_layout()